Los Angeles Rams vs. San Francisco 49ers NFL Championship Round Odds, Plays and Insights for January 30, 2022

 49ers stats and trends

-- The 49ers are 5-1 ATS when underdogs by 3.5 points or more this season.
+- The 49ers have been underdogs by 3.5 points or more six times this season and are 5-1 ATS in those contests.

-- San Francisco has eclipsed the over/under in 47.1% of its opportunities this year (eight times in 17 games with a set point total).
+- San Francisco has eclipsed the over/under in 47.1% of its opportunities this year (eight times over 17 games with a set point total).

 - San Francisco is 8-3 against the spread and 9-2 overall in games when it records more than 21.9 points.

-- In games that San Francisco amasses over 344.9 yards, the team is 6-4 against the spread and 7-3 overall.
+- San Francisco is 6-4 against the spread and 7-3 overall when the team totals over 344.9 yards.

 - This year the 49ers have 24 turnovers, one fewer than the Rams have takeaways (25).